RMRubert/RMRubert.github.io/Test.md

 ## Assigning artist / songs to genre

 I decided to assign every artist to a genre.
-And only if those artist have two very different genres in their career (Dover for example: [rock](https://www.last.fm/music/Dover/_/Devil+Came+to+Me) and [electropop](https://www.last.fm/music/Dover/_/Let+Me+Out)) would be deal in a song basis.
+And only if certain artist have two very different genres in their career (Dover for example: [rock](https://www.last.fm/music/Dover/_/Devil+Came+to+Me) and [electropop](https://www.last.fm/music/Dover/_/Let+Me+Out)) would be deal in a song basis.

 In a nod to Plato's [theory of forms](https://en.wikipedia.org/wiki/Theory_of_forms), I decided to give to every genre a master song.
 The master song will act as an "Idea" or "Form" of the genre.
 Like the only true representation of that genre.

-Any other song will be classify into a genre if they could be listened in the same "Radio Station" that the master song.
+Any other song will be classified into the same genre _if they could be listened in the same "Radio Station"_ that the master song.
 If not, they would need to go to another genre or be exiled into the "other" genre.
 Here are the list of "Form songs".
 I am pretty sure that nobody will agree with my "Form song list".

 | Genre            | Songs |Info| Canción                    |
 |------------------|-------|----|----------------------------|